 How to Eat Seasonal Produce

-1. Know what’s in season.
+1 – Know what’s in season.

 Get out of the house, visit local markets in your and see what they have – local farmers only display what they’re currently harvesting!
 LocalHarvest.org and EatWild.com are excellent starting points for finding markets in your area.

-2. Meal Plan for the Season.
+2 – Meal Plan for the Season.

-Cream of asparagus soup, broccoli salad and homemade tacos with a fresh salsa bar are not meals you’d ordinarily plan in January because none of the produce needed for those is in season.
+Cream of asparagus soup, broccoli salad, and homemade tacos with a fresh salsa bar are not meals you’d ordinarily plan in January because none of the produce needed for those is in season.

-3. Shop the buy price.
+3 – Shop the buy price.

 Resist the temptation to buy foods that are more expensive just because they’re familiar.
 Apples are not in season in May, so any farmer who happens to have some will be charging a premium.

-If you really want to track prices, utilize a price book to keep record of the price changes!
+If you really want to track prices, utilize a price book to keep a record of the price changes!

-4. Shop the rainbow.
+4 – Shop the rainbow.

-5. Bargain, gently.
+5 – Bargain, gently.

+Farmers are often willing to negotiate a little on price because you’re supporting local.
 Some farmers offer a CSA where you can get a box of fresh produce every week!
-Often, you pay up front but the price per box is a better deal than paying for the equivalent each week.
+Often, you pay upfront but the price per box is a better deal than paying for the equivalent each week.

-6. Buy enough for ten to fourteen days.
+6 – Buy enough for ten to fourteen days.

+The foods at markets have not been sprayed to “maintain freshness,” so they will need to be eaten sooner rather than later.
 Another bonus of limiting the supply of fresh fruits and vegetables in the home to only what you will eat is that you are forced to restock again and will continue to eat seasonally!

 Keep your produce fresh for longer using this guide to washing and storing.

-7. Supplement with local sales.
+7 – Supplement with local sales.

-Check the local sales flyers to pick up produce like bananas, carrots and onions – items that are inexpensive staples in many kitchens but perhaps not available in your area often.
+Ideally, your produce should come from local markets, but it’s inevitable that you will need or want something that the market won’t have.
+Check the local sales flyers to pick up produce like bananas, carrots, and onions – items that are inexpensive staples in many kitchens but perhaps not available in your area often.

-8. Buy extras at the end of the season.
+8 – Buy extras at the end of the season.

 - Blanch your greens

-- Dehydrate fruit, vegetables, and herbs
+- Dehydrate fruit, vegetables, and herbs.

 - Can tomatoes and apple sauce